An official supplement for Humanity, Blessed that expands the rules for more Endeavors

 Foiling: When a charge leader is "foiled," another ally becomes the charge leader instead.
 Once you are foiled, you cannot become the charge leader again.
 Your opponents do not automatically win if your entire side has been foiled, but your victory will be much more difficult.

-Simpler Turn Order: Turn order moves clockwise, with the charge leader acting first.
+Simpler Turn Order: The charge leader acts first.
 If there is no charge leader, monstrosities act first.

 As Usual: Actions, ally special actions, and buttons—these are as usual for a Monstrous Endeavor.
 However, monstrosities use the following special actions instead.